lbormann/darts-wled/README.md

 Every autodart-event can be mapped to multiple WLED-Effects.
 An effect will be randomly determined at runtime.
 In my experience the primary factor causing false positive autodarts-recognition is high brightness of leds.
 If you limit your leds to a certain mA, you will not have any problems.

-My favorite effects are (Please feel free to shout out your favorites on Discord ;):
+My favorite effects (WIP): (Please feel free to shout out your favorites on Discord ;)

 | Autodart-Event | WLED-Effect-ID |
 | ------------- | ------------- |